Average Reading Time: 2 minutes and 37 seconds

 - Also in charge of maintaining the proper pH of the gut, which regulates the balance of good bacteria in the gut.

-- Removes toxic waste through the colon in less time.
+- Removes toxic waste from the colon in less time.

 - Scrubs the villi of the intestines.